Sony A7R versus Sony A7R III

 |Sony RX1 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a better video resolution than the A7R.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R III provides a better video resolution than the A7R.
 It can shoot movie footage at 4K/30p, while the A7R is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the A7R (3686k vs 2400k dots).
 The adjacent table lists some of the other core features of the Sony A7R and Sony A7R III along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony A7R (⇒ rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|